 Why your facebook ads are failing

-Kenn and Dave hit the studio in Episode 35 of Brand Junkies to dive into their shared personal passion- Facebook Advertising for a huge ROI.
+Kenn and Dave hit the studio in Episode 35 of Brand Junkies to dive into their shared personal passion- Running Facebook Ads that drive a huge ROI.

 Kenn relates it to painting your home, “Anybody can go to the Home Depot or Lowe’s and pick up paint and brushes, but how’s that paint job going to look at the end?
 Is it going to look like it was done by a pro?… Facebook advertising is like being a painter.
 Everyone has access to it, There’s nothing that prevents you from doing it, but the art is in the details and that’s what separates success from failure.”